burlachenkok/exploring-python3/python3-note.md

 * You want to define a new local variable and you provide the default value with the `=` operator.
 * You do not want to create a local variable, but instead, you want to write to a global variable or variable from a previous(nested) context.

 In C++/C#/Java, such a *nonlocal* scope is impossible because in these languages you cannot define a function inside another function.
-At the syntax level in C++, you actually can define lambda function inside a function, but it is a syntax sugar.
+At the syntax level in C++, you actually can define a lambda function inside a function, but it is a syntax sugar.
 You can read more about Lambda C++ functions from [C++ Technical Note from C++1998 to C++2020/ Lambda Functions](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lambda-functions).
 In C++ you cannot define a function inside a function because by design of the language it does not add extra expressibility.
-And similar to the idea of "universal base class" the concept of having nested relations between function does not have any sense in C++ mentality.
+Similar to the idea of a "universal base class" the concept of having nested relations between functions does not have any sense in C++ mentality.

 ## Modules and Packages

 ### Modules
 A module is a file containing Python definitions and statements.
 The file name is the module name with the suffix `.py`.
 Python module files are files written with Python language and in general they look like usual scripts.
 Within a module, the module name (as a string) is available as the value of the global variable `__name__`.

 Typically, you can launch the Python module as a script if the authors of the module provide some utility functionality.
 During launching the module, the code in the module will be executed, just as if you imported it, but with one difference the __name__ will be set to "__main__".
-The part of the code for executing the script in the module typically has the following condition:
+The part of the code for executing the script in the module typically has the following conditions:

 ```python
 if __name__ == "__main__":